-Challenges identified by CSOs
+5.5 Challenges identified by CSOs

 - There is low understanding of linkage between national food security, basic education, and water and sanitation strategies on one hand and nutrition on the other; - The agricultural sector in Kenya is constrained by a variety of challenges.
 Low agricultural productivity and production is caused by low input use, unsustainable soil and water practices and the diminishing size of average land holdings.
-This problem is further exacerbated by lack of water storage facilities and poor irrigation infrastructure; - Lack of baseline data on a majority of indicators and limited disaggregation on available data v) Absence of appropriate methodologies and technologies for measuring some indicator; - Lack of coordination and coherence between agricultural and food security policies and other policies relating to trade or com petition risks jeopardizing the achievement of the goals of im proved food security and reduced poverty, especially in rural areas. - Poor market facilities and market arrangements, unacceptably high pre- and post-harvest losses, and low value addition contributing to an under-developed agro-industry also hinder the full potential of agriculture in Kenya; - Agricultural subsidies that benefit large agribusiness corporations distort the marketplace at the expense of smallholder food producers' livelihoods, and must be phased out. - Climate change poses another major challenge to the economic and social development of the country.
+This problem is further exacerbated by lack of water storage facilities and poor irrigation infrastructure; - Lack of baseline data on a majority of indicators and limited disaggregation on available data v) Absence of appropriate methodologies and technologies for measuring some indicator; - Poor market facilities and market arrangements, unacceptably high pre- and post-harvest losses, and low value addition contributing to an under-developed agro-industry also hinder the full potential of agriculture in Kenya; - Climate change poses another major challenge to the economic and social development of the country.
 In the recent past, natural disasters associated with climate variability (droughts and floods) have had a huge impact in terms of loss of lives and displacement of people, deterioration of livelihoods, destruction of infrastructure and degradation of natural resources; - The role of women in agriculture is of particular importance as they provide over 70 per cent of the workforce but are largely deprived of both decision-making powers and secure tenure to the land they work.
 Empowering women, and supporting the role they play in agricultural production, is therefore key to reducing poverty and building a competitive agricultural sector;